 Alexis was granted release within a mere 32 days, but she was arrested again less than five months later (in December 2010) for violating parole.
 She had black tar heroin as well as a fake Florida driver’s license under her possession, leading a judge to sentence her to a rehab facility for an entire year upon noting the addiction history.
 Therefore, we’re glad to report she has been sober ever since.

 We should mention the California resident is now a proud mother of two girls — Harper and Dakota — who she shares with her ex-partner Evan Haines (they filed for divorce in August 2020).
-Coming to her professional standing, Alexis is a mental health advocate, the ‘Recovering from Reality’ podcast host, and an entrepreneur by running the Life Reset Course alongside her mother, Andrea Arlington.
+Coming to her professional standing, Alexis is a mental health advocate, a birth worker, the ‘Recovering from Reality’ podcast host, and an entrepreneur from running the Life Reset Course alongside her mother.

 It was in 2012 that Diana Tamayo pleaded no contest to robbing Lindsay Lohan’s home, following which she received three years of probation and 60 days of community service at the Department of Transportation.
 She was even ordered to pay restitution to her victim.
 It’s imperative to note she was an undocumented Mexican immigrant, so her genuine fear of potential deportation affected her a lot.